aatluri/DjangoRestAPITemplate/README.md

 ### Test Classes
 1. SimpleTestCase : Tests that dont need database integration
 2. TestCase : Tests that need database integration.

+## Creating Unit tests
+1. We always first create a helper method that creates the object eg: user or diagnostic test
+2. We create a api client that can be used to call the respective http endpoints
+3. In the test we use the helper method to create the object
+4. We use the api client to call the url
+5. Then we compare the values .

 ## Creating the Django Project
 1. We going to create our Django project and we're going to do it via Docker Compose.